 Shunsho-no-Hibiki: A Spring Evening Concert of Traditional Japanese Music

 The Shunsho-no-Hibiki Concert was started in 1995 in order to commemorate the completion of the Iketsukihashi Bridge, a triple-arched bridge built on the west bank of Senzokuike Pond, and featured a performance from the great fue master Sanzaemon Takara, a Living National Treasure.
 Musicians playing flutes, shakuhachi, accompanying percussion as well as piano are positioned on the illuminated bridge and platforms floating in the water, creating a dream-like atmosphere.
-This is the 25th time the event has been held, and has become a part of the Tokyo 2020 Participation Programme.

 Venue: Around Iketsukihashi Bridge on the west bank of Senzokuike Pond There will be 300 seats and a standing area available.